 2

-Write the run function
+Write the main script

 We'll make the app perform a few simple steps:

-Read a string from a text file.
+Read a string from the input text file (chunk).

 Convert the string to a case matching the input parameter 'case'.